miklevin/MikeLev.in/_posts/2024-10-14-botifython-is-born.md

 GIT_SSH_COMMAND="ssh -i ~/.ssh/botifython_develop" git push
 ```

+## Switching to Pipulate for Work Development and Productivity

 Okay, so I'm probably going to have to set up git `config` or an alias, but I'm
 pretty much switching my pipulate/botify development over to this location
 because I have to use it bigtime at work and I have to form the right habits.
 Pipualte is great, but Botifython pays the bills.
 There will have to be a little
 public exposure of this thing... or does there?
 It can actually be a private
 repo now.

+## Creating New Private Repository After Forking Original Account

 Ugh!
 You can't switch a forked repo to private!
 Okay, `rm -rf .git`, git init,
 yadda yadda... some id_rsa key swaparoo, and viola!
 Pushing to a new private